DenizenScript/DenizenMetaBot/README.md

         - `max_behind` set to an integer, representing how many builds behind one can safely be before a warning symbol should be displayed.
     - `acceptable_server_versions` set to a list of server MC versions (just the main version without sub-version, like "1.15", not "1.15.1") that are acceptable + tracked (older = outdated, newer = unknown).
     - `additional_meta_sources` set to a list of additional meta source URLs (should be direct zip links, like `https://github.com/DenizenScript/Denizen/archive/dev.zip`).
+    - `reload_webhooks` set to an optional list of URLs to set a POST request to when reloads are triggered.

 `config.fds` sample text content (the channel IDs are the actual ones on the Denizen Discord group):
 ```